evildmp/sphinx-rst/edit-file.rst

 There's also a :doc:`Register page <register>`, containing a list of all the people who have done this tutorial.
-Now you're going to add yourself to that page, by editing the RestructuredText source file:
+Now you're going to add yourself to that page, by editing the RestructuredText source file.

 * Open https://github.com/evildmp/sphinx-rst/blob/master/register.rst.
 * Select the Edit this file icon.